realnedsanders/Coordination-Trilemma/appendix-b.md

 **Conclusion:** In all cases, we cannot simultaneously achieve No Corruption, Stability, and Human Agency at civilization scale over extended time. $\blacksquare$

-**What this tells us:** The trilemma isn't a political opinion or engineering challenge—it's a mathematical necessity.
+**What this tells us:** The trilemma represents a mathematical necessity rather than a political opinion or engineering challenge.
 You must choose which property to sacrifice.
-This forces the binary choice: sacrifice agency (tech control → catastrophe), accept corruption (default path → catastrophe), or transform values (voluntary coordination → only viable alternative).
+This forces the binary choice: sacrifice agency (tech control → catastrophe), accept corruption (default path → catastrophe), or transform values (voluntary coordination, the only viable alternative).

 ---